Skip to main content Skip to secondary navigation

 • You will rent, lease, or purchase space, whether for residence or work.

-• Your program will generate revenue or income in South Africa.
+• Your program will generate revenue or income in South Africa, including online services.

 • You need to hire local workers in South Africa.